wilsonliaows/docs/connectors/mssql.md

 ## Working with the SQL Server connector

 ### Table, view and stored procedure
-SQL Server connector works with all tables, views and stored procedures.
+The SQL Server connector works with all tables, views and stored procedures.
 These are available in pick lists in each trigger/action or you can provide the exact name.

 ![Table selection from pick list](/assets/images/mssql/table_pick_list.png) *Select a table/view from pick list*